 How Much Exercise Does a Dog Need Daily?

-As your will tell you, the amount of dog exercise needed depends on a few factors − your dog’s age, their health and their breed.
+As your veterinarian will tell you, the amount of dog exercise needed depends on a few factors − your dog’s age, their health and their breed.
 Having said that, most canines need about one or two hours of exercise daily.

 When exercising with your dog, watch for signs that they’ve had enough.
-If your dog shows symptoms of exhaustion like slowing down, heavily or wheezing, back off the exercise plan.
+If your dog shows symptoms of exhaustion like slowing down, panting heavily or wheezing, back off the exercise plan.
 Make sure they have access to fresh water and there’s a shady spot where they can rest if it’s a warm day.

 Give your dog time to recuperate and if their interest and energy level picks up again you can, try a little low impact exercise.
 Generally, a schedule that splits exercises into two periods during the day works well.

-Having a is a great adventure.
+Having a puppy is a great adventure.
 These youngsters are either exploding with energy or sleeping – there’s no middle ground.
 Make sure that your pup is getting the right amount of exercise by working with this behavior.
 When they’re up and ready, it’s important to exercise your dog.